 Utilizing Critical Access Hospital Infrastructure to Expand Critical Services to Rural Communities

 In 2018, Jefferson Healthcare began discussing how to sustainably expand service lines to include things not included on the Medicare Cost Report, which is a federal designation that determines how Jefferson Healthcare is paid as a Critical Access Hospital.
 Starting with a series of key informant interviews, it was decided that in order to provide all needed services to our community Jefferson Healthcare had to change the legislation around how we are paid.
-This work led into the Critical Access Hospital Modernization Act, which has the potential to change the landscape for all critical access hospitals across the country.Show More
+This work led into the Critical Access Hospital Modernization Act, which has the potential to change the landscape for all critical access hospitals across the country.
+Jefferson Healthcare is continuing to work with our federal legislators and partners on decreasing barriers to support whole-community care.Show More